Overview – Tactical Planning | Types, Examples, and Advantages

 Tactical planning is essential in any field or individual’s life.
 It is a line of action to achieve the goals.
 Many examples illustrate tactical planning quite well.
 Some are discussed below.

-1. Take an example of a conglomerate.
+- Take an example of a conglomerate.
 They need to expand their business to the rural areas and for that, they would need to take certain steps to reach their goal.
 For that, they would use some tactics; such as broadcasting their product through TV in the particular area; visiting the locals, and identifying their pain points to offer their services.
 Providing free samples to introduce the product, etc.

-2. In a time of war, a nation wants to win the hearts of the opposite people.
+- In a time of war, a nation wants to win the hearts of the opposite people.
 For that, they use some tactics which provide solutions to the target audience’s problems and meanwhile furthering the plans of the country.
 They would build hospitals, education institutes, provide them affordable services to win the populace and plant their feet.

-3. If a company wishes to maximize their production of goods for the next year then they would need to use tactics beforehand to achieve their target in a defined time.
+- If a company wishes to maximize their production of goods for the next year then they would need to use tactics beforehand to achieve their target in a defined time.
 The tactics they may use can be; buying another piece of equipment, employing more staff, generating more revenue to have resources for the production.
+Every organization employs tactics to gain maximum benefits.
+Tactical planning helps you achieve your goals in a specified timeline.
+It needs a lot of planning and timing should be followed to accomplish the desired results.

-Advantages of tactical planning
+Advantages of Tactical Planning

 Without tactical planning, you cannot strategize your move.
-It works on all levels and helps you to sustain the system in the organization
+It works on all levels and helps you to sustain the system in the organization.

 The advantages and benefits of tactical planning are:

-• It is flexible and can be changed according to the need of time.
+- It is flexible and can be changed according to the need of time.

-• It acts as a pedestal to achieve long-term goals in the short term.
+- It acts as a pedestal to achieve long-term goals in the short term.

-• It provides an action plan to the team.
+- It provides an action plan to the team.

-• It is targeted and offers tangible results.
+- It is targeted and offers tangible results.

-• Tactical planning can be changed if not working or producing desirable results.
+- Tactical planning can be changed if not working or producing desirable results.

-Disadvantages of tactical planning
+Disadvantages of Tactical Planning

 Every planning has its downside as well.
 Tactical planning, however highly praised, can become a disadvantage if not implemented wisely.
 Some of the disadvantages of tactical planning are:

-• It slows down the progress of the organization.
+- It slows down the progress of the organization.

-• The teams need to work together to deliver results which can sometimes become a hindrance if one of the teams is unable to achieve the benchmark in allocated time.
+- The teams need to work together to deliver results which can sometimes become a hindrance if one of the teams is unable to achieve the benchmark in allocated time.

-• It requires a lot of planning and sometimes more time is spent in planning than in doing.
+- It requires a lot of planning and sometimes more time is spent in planning than in doing.
 Which can hamper the growth of an organization.